temet.cosmo

 - subboxSubhaloCatExtend(sP, sbNum, redo=False)

-temet.cosmo.xray module
+temet.cosmo.xray

 Generate x-ray emissivity tables using AtomDB/XSPEC and apply these to gas cells.